alexlee22/indoor-tracking-blog/_posts/2016-08-09-importing-real-data-problems-separating-curves-more-problems.markdown

 ### Other ideas:

 * Make a script that says, if (basestation001) also shows up in the same list AGAIN, possibly shift the point perpendicular to the original point location.

+Thingss to think about ahead:
+Whilst opacity or colour could help in the long run, it still comes across a few challenges, once you start plotting curves for 100+ people over a period of an entire day, week etc, curves will overlap and will get lost under all that.
+Have to find a way to separate them out.